savnergaurav/kubernetes-101/create-cluster.md

 # kubernetes-101
 This is a repository that contains commands to create a kubernetes cluster

+## Start three Ubuntu 18.04.2 LTS servers

+1. you can do this on Virtual Box in local machine or on AWS EC2 instances.

 ## Install Docker on all three nodes.

 1. Do the following on all three nodes: